To help you know what to expect when donating your lymphocytes, this page has the key things to remember, including:

 Often the amount collected from this donation is more than enough for the patient, and so their hospital may cryopreserve a portion to use if the patient needs them again in the future.

-Your Donor Provision Coordinator will arrange everything for your donation and medical, including transport and accommodation.
+Your Donor Provision Coordinator will arrange everything for medical and donation, including transport and accommodation.

 When will you donate?

-Your coordinator will let you know the dates the patient’s hospital have requested in line with the patient’s treatment.
+Your coordinator will let you know the date the researchers have requested, or the dates which the patient’s hospital have requested in line with the patient’s treatment.
 These requested dates are what is ideal for the hospital, but they’re not set in stone and can be moved to suit your availability too.

 Your medical and donation will happen at the same collection centre, with the medical usually being 2-4 weeks before the donation.
-The medical should take around 2-3 hours, during which time you will have an ECG, a COVID test, a blood draw and be asked to provide a urine sample.
+The medical should take a maximum of 2 hours, during which time you will have an ECG, a blood draw and be asked to provide a urine sample.
 You will also be counselled for the procedure, be asked about your general health, any family health history and be asked to sign the consent forms.

 If you have any questions, please contact your coordinator.